Higher-Order Adiabatic Elimination in Atom-Cavity Systems and Its Impact on Spin-Squeezing Generation: Introduction

-The primary goal of this work is to apply adiabatic elimination to an atomic system dispersively coupled to a lossy cavity mode, going beyond the leading-order approximation and analyzing the resulting spin-squeezing dynamics.
-We first extend the formalism introduced in Ref.~\cite{10886784} by deriving explicit expressions up to third order.
-These are then used to obtain a Markovian master equation in Lindblad form for the atomic subsystem alone.
-Finally, we compute the spin-squeezing parameter for states evolving under this effective dynamics, demonstrating how third-order corrections modify the behavior compared to second-order results and yield improved agreement with full numerical simulations that include the cavity mode explicitly.\\
+The primary goal of this work is to apply adiabatic elimination to an atomic system dispersively coupled to a lossy cavity mode, going beyond the leading-order approximation and analyzing the resulting spin squeezing dynamics.
+The motivation for such a program stems from the results of Ref.~\cite{Caprotti_Analysisspinsqueezinggeneration_2024}, where it was found that the observed loss of scalability in the minimum spin-squeezing parameter achievable via the QND-measurement-based protocol is completely missed by the leading second order.
+Here we observe that this loss of scalability occurs also for the deterministic unconditional protocol where spin squeezing is generated via an effective interaction induced by a non-zero detuning between the driving laser and the cavity field.
+We find an explanation for the loss of scalability for large $N$ in the full dynamics for both protocols, by including third-order terms in the adiabatically reduced dynamics.
+This challenges the standard lore that in a bad-cavity regime the essential dynamics is already captured by second-order adiabatic elimination, while making the case for the necessity to consider higher orders.
+Therefore, we first extend the formalism introduced in Ref.~\cite{10886784} by deriving explicit expressions up to third order, and obtaining the corresponding Markovian master equation in Lindblad form for the atomic subsystem alone.
+This derivation led us to conjecture a form for the stochastic master equation describing the QND monitoring approach.
+In both cases, we then compute the spin-squeezing parameter for states evolving under this effective dynamics, demonstrating how third-order corrections modify the behavior compared to second-order results and yield improved agreement with full numerical simulations that include the cavity mode explicitly.

-The manuscript is organized as follows.
-In Sec.~\ref{s:mainresults}, we present the physical model we are focusing on, together with the main results of our work.
-In Sec.~\ref{sec:AdiabaticElBipartite}, we present the method of adiabatic elimination introduced in~\cite{7798963,Azouit_2017,10886784}, along with the derivation of the terms of the third-order expansion.
-In Sec.~\ref{sec:AtomCavity}, we apply the results shown in the previous section to the atom-cavity system of our interest, and we discuss the effects of the third-order terms on the spin squeezing parameter in Sec.~\ref{sec:Results}.
-We finally conclude the paper in Sec.~\ref{sec:Conclusions} with some remarks and possible outlooks.